 Will little kids remember big vacations?
 Probably not.
 And that’s OK.
 Just remember the story an 11-year-old girl told Oprah after she’d traveled the world with her dying mother.
 She said her favorite moments were not visiting the big places, like Disney or the Eiffel Tower.
 It was eating Cheerios together at 2 a.m. on the back porch.

 A question asked often when considering a family vacation: “Will little kids remember?”
 What exactly do they remember?
 What do they forget?
 Is there a golden age when children start banking memories in their little minds?
 What is the best age?

-While debating out loud whether to take my 6- and 3-year-olds eco-camping in Hawaii or sightseeing in Panama, my brother-in-law started laughing at me.
+While debating out loud whether to take my 6- and 3-year-olds eco-camping in Hawaii or sightseeing in Panama, my brother-in-law started laughing.
 “It doesn’t matter where you go,” he said mockingly, “because you know what they’re going to remember about these trips?
 NOTHING!”

 I stared back at him in horror.
 Was he right?

 Do my children get as much out of a trip to Wisconsin as they do from a trip to Belize?